willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

       can be a substantial part of software and requires maintenance.
       Minimizing the amount of documentation required reduces this burden.

+2.1.2 Terminology **must** be used consistently; i.e., in documentation and for names of directories, types, functions, variables, etc. Multiple terms **should** not be used to refer to the same concept and a concept **should** not be referred to by multiple terms.

+      Using a clear, limited set of terminology in a software project helps maintain the consistency and integrity of the software, and it makes the code easier to understand for developers and users.

-2.1.2 Each name **must** be consistent with other similar names in the code.
+2.1.3 Each name **must** be consistent with other similar names in the code.

       For example, if getter/setter methods follow the convention "getFoo" and "setFoo" respectively, then adding a new setter method called "putBar" is clearly inconsistent.

-2.1.3 Tersely abbreviated or cryptic names **should** be avoided.
+2.1.4 Tersely abbreviated or cryptic names **should** be avoided.
 However, common acronyms and jargon that are well understood by team members and users **may** be used.

 --------------------
-2.2 Directory names
+2.2 Directories
 --------------------

 2.2.1 Each source directory **must** be named so that the collective purpose